liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    * package.json
    * webpack.config.js

-   This adds all the necessary resources for Clarity’s Ticketing app UI to the custom element client extension.
+   This adds all the necessary resources for Clarity's Ticketing app UI to the custom element client extension.
 With this, you can move the project folder to the appropriate workspace location.

 1. Move the `clarity-ticketing-ui/` folder into the `client-extensions/` folder of your course workspace.